New Oxford Theatre

 No one has favorited this theater yet

-This Manchester city centre cinema opened as the Oxford Picture House on 15th December 1911 with film of “Captain Scott’s Expedition to the South Pole”.
-It was built for and operated by the Provincial Cinematograph Theatres(PCT) chain.
+This Manchester city centre cinema opened as the Picture House on 15th December 1911 with film of “Captain Scott’s Expedition to the South Pole”.
+It was built for and operated by the Provincial Cinematograph Theatres(PCT) chain and designed by architectural firm Naylor & Sale of Derby.

-It was re-named Oxford Theatre in April 1927, and in August 1927 it was re-named New Oxford Theatre.
+It was soon re-named Oxford Picture House and was re-named Oxford Theatre in April 1927.
+In August 1927 it was re-named New Oxford Theatre.
 It was taken over by the Gaumont British Theatres chain in February 1929.

 Taken over by the J.F.
 Emery Circuit in August 1931, they operated the New Oxford Cinema until 1946.
 It was equipped to screen CinemaScope films in 1953, and became (together with the Deansgate Cinema) the home of 20th Century Fox films in central Manchester.